 In the summer of 2010, U.S. Fish and Wildlife Service employees began the process of charting the course for the National Wildlife Refuge System's next decade.
 Their charge was to build on the foundation of the System's last strategic plan, Fulfilling the Promise, and create an updated vision for the future of America's national wildlife refuges.
 Clearly, much has changed since 1999, when Fulfilling the Promise was published.
-America is a different place-our population is larger and more diverse; we have been battered by two recessions; and we are at war on multiple fronts.
-And the landscape for conservation has changed-there is less undeveloped land, more invasive species and we are beginning to understand the significant ramifications for conservation posed by a changing climate.
+America is a different place-our population is larger and more diverse; we have been battered economically; and we are at war on multiple fronts.
+And the landscape for conservation has changed-there is less undeveloped land, more invasive species and we are experiencing the impacts of a changing climate.